flaviofusero/Rivals-of-Aether-Toolset/README.md

 ### [Live on Heroku](https://roa-toolset.herokuapp.com)

-Unofficial app designed for the platform fighter [Rivals of Aether](https://rivalsofaether.com/).
+Unofficial Shiny app designed for the platform fighter [Rivals of Aether](https://rivalsofaether.com/).

 ## Knockback
 Visualize the trajectory of your favourite moves interactively.